swayam-kharade1407/Satin/README.md

         boxMesh.lookAt([sx, sy, 2.0])
     }

-    // Forge calls draw when a new frame is ready to be encoded for drawing override func draw(renderPassDescriptor: MTLRenderPassDescriptor, commandBuffer: MTLCommandBuffer) {
+    // Satin calls draw when a new frame is ready to be encoded for drawing override func draw(renderPassDescriptor: MTLRenderPassDescriptor, commandBuffer: MTLCommandBuffer) {
         // To render a scene into a render pass, just call draw and pass in the render pass descriptor
         // You can also specify a render target and render to a texture instead